Category: Trip-planning

 Pangas

-Open fiberglass boats in the 22–28 foot range, typically powered by a 75–200hp outboard engine.
-The backbone of Baja fishing for generations — and still the best option for a wide range of fishing situations.
+Open fiberglass boats in the 22–28 foot range, typically powered by a 75–200 hp outboard.
+The backbone of Baja fishing for generations — and still the best option for a wide range of situations.
+My most authentic Baja fishing days have been on local pangas out of Ensenada.
+There’s something about fishing from a working fisherman’s boat with a captain who has fished the same water his whole life that a polished sportfisher can’t replicate.

 What pangas are good for: